emberjs/rfcs/text/0334-deprecate-ember-utils.md

 ## Alternatives

 Another option would be to improve existing utility cases such as `isEmpty({}) === true`.
 Moreover, we could also consider scoping existing utility methods to specific types.
 For example, `isEmpty` would be specific to checking objects, collections, maps or sets to reduce confusion of when these utility methods should be used.

+Instead of deprecating the `notEmpty`, `empty`, `none` computed macros one-by-one, it would probably be good to deprecate the entire `@ember/object/computed` module because everything else in there is not aligned with current idioms.

 ## Unresolved questions